udexon/Metashellet/Beyond_Rosetta.md

 We may label Phunilib Project A and Phocless Project Z, so that we may label and arrange other projects mentioned in this article and elsewhere B to Y, to signify the chronological order that we may execute them.

-The following projects B to D are taken from [ID-less Transactions (XIDT) Demos](https://github.com/udexon/XIDT#id-less-transactions-xidt-demos):
+The following projects B, C and E are taken from [ID-less Transactions (XIDT) Demos](https://github.com/udexon/XIDT#id-less-transactions-xidt-demos):

 - A: Phos Universal Function Library (Phunilib)
 - B: [ RSA Encryption / Decryption using Phos Metashellet ](https://github.com/udexon/DatongToken/blob/master/Datong_3_in_1.md)